matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 }
 ```

-The `room` parameter is required and must be a valid room id or alias.
-The
-`servers` parameter is optional and, if present, gives a list of servers to try
+The `servers` parameter is optional and, if present, gives a list of servers to
-to peek through.
+try to peek through.

 XXX: should we limit this API to room IDs, and require clients to do a `GET
 /_matrix/client/r0/directory/room/{roomAlias}` request if they have a room